 It cost us 14 Euros (return) each for the trip and once we arrived at the island we had half an hour to look around.

-When you arrive at the island you alight at the 99 step South Staircase which was built in 1655.
+When you arrive at the island you alight at the 99 steps South Staircase which was built in 1655.
 Traditionally brides are carried up the steps by their groom to ensure a long and happy marriage.

 Take a stroll around the island and admire the views.
-Don’t forget to visit the 17th century Church of the Assumption and ring the wishing bell for good luck (€6 entry)
+Don’t forget to visit the 17th-century Church of the Assumption and ring the wishing bell for good luck.

 Visit Lake Bled Castle